 Pend Oreille County Jail inmate dies in cell

 Franz Kroll, of Newport, was the only occupant of the cell when he was found, a sheriff's office news release said.
-The cause and manner of Kroll's death is under investigation.
+The cause and manner of Kroll's death are under investigation.

 The sheriff's office said the Newport Police Department is investigating the death.
 The police department could not immediately be reached for comment.